Section 13. County Convention: Time, Place and

 - Each District shall make every effort to elect delegates composed of equal numbers of men and women.

-- In addition to elected delegates, the District Council Chairperson of each district and
+- In addition to elected delegates, the District Chairperson of each district and

 - Other Precinct officers shall not be precluded from running as a delegate.